msydneyslaga/rlp/doc/src/commentary/gm.rst

 Instantiating the supercombinator's body in this way is the root of our Achilles' heel.
 Traversing a tree structure is a very non-linear task unfit for an assembly target.
-The goal of our new G-Machine is to compile a *linear sequence of instructions* which instantiate the expression at execution.
+The goal of our new G-Machine is to compile a *linear sequence of instructions* which, **when executed**, build up a graph representing the code.

 **************************
 Trees and Vines, in Theory
 **************************

-WIP.
+Rather than instantiating an expression at runtime -- traversing the AST and building a graph -- we want to compile all expressions at compile-time, generating a linear sequence of instructions which may be executed to build the graph.

 **************************
 Evaluation: Slurping Vines